-He has done three new episodes which are a look at Halloween and Christians: origins, common Christian objections to Halloween, and a response to the top five typical Christian negative takes on Halloween.
+I especially love three episodes he did a while ago about Halloween and Christians: origins, common Christian objections to Halloween, and a response to the top five typical Christian negative takes on Halloween.
 Again, he is careful to say that he understands the reasons some Christians don't like Halloween, but I think his beautifully put consideration is worth listening to, no matter which side you're on.
 (We all know around here that I'm a Halloween-lover, so moving on ...)

-Here's the money quote that is going into my quote journal which I share to both entice you into listening and also for those who will not be interested in hearing a podcast.
-I, of course, advise listen to all three Halloween episodes at The Flicks That Church Forgot.
+Here's the money quote which I share to both entice you into listening and also for those who will not be interested in hearing a podcast.
+I, of course, advise listen to all three Halloween episodes at The Flicks That Church Forgot (one, two, three).

 ... we can give the supernatural world of evil too much power.
 I guess it's a case of either the devil isn't real or the devil is on every street corner hiding inside a pumpkin.
 Surely there is a middle ground where we acknowledge supernatural evil but we recognize its limited power in the face of the power of Christ.